MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics365-templates.md

 - [Manage blogs with Community](/powerapps/maker/portals/customer-engagement-apps/manage-blogs)
 - [Manage ideas with Community](/powerapps/maker/portals/customer-engagement-apps/crowdsource-ideas)

-## Supply Chain Management Customer portal
+## Supply chain management customer portal

-A Supply Chain Management Customer site template lets you create an externally facing business-to-business (B2B) website for scenarios that are related to sales order processing.
-This template allows external users to create and view orders to the associated Dynamics 365 for Supply Chain Management environment.
-The template has customization capabilities and can be easily modified to represent the company's brand, add more functionality and change the user experience.
-All the functionality that the template offers out of the box can be modified as desired.
+The supply chain management customer portal site template lets you create an externally facing business-to-business (B2B) website related to sales order processing.
+External customers can create and view orders to the associated Dynamics 365 for Supply Chain Management environment.
+This template has customization capabilities and can be easily modified to represent the company's brand, add more functionality, and change the user experience.
+All the functionality that the template offers out of the box can be modified to meet your needs.

 :::image type="content" source="media/SCM Customer.png" alt-text="Customer template landing page.":::